 The Arts Collective is a group of artists, theologians, academics, and pastors-to-be striving to bridge the gaps between the church and the arts.
 We recognized a need for creativity to be nourished alongside pastoral and academic work.
 We’re working to create spaces for creativity to thrive through artist workshops, open studio times, seminars, and field trips.

 Asian Association at Princeton Theological Seminary

-Serves to advocate for the quality of student life at the Seminary.
+AAP serves to advocate for the quality of student life at the Seminary.
 It aims to provide space for deepening its members’ spiritual identity through continual conversation with the diversity of Asian and Asian American perspectives.

 Learn about the Asian American Program.

 Committed to the liberating word of the gospel of Jesus Christ, and interpreting this message afresh for this contemporary age, ABS gives support to its African and African American brothers and sisters while matriculating at the Seminary.

 Learn about the Betsey Stockton Center for Black Church Studies.

 Association of Disabled Seminarians and Allies

 ADSA is committed to promoting awareness of the gifts and needs of Seminary students affected by physical and mental disability and affecting on-campus changes which will enable all members of the Seminary community to use their gifts for the glory of God and the growth of Christ’s Kingdom.
 Our desire is to help individuals discover, develop, and use those gifts – encouraging them through friendship and advocacy.

 Association of Latin and Hispanic American Students